Forward (association football): Target forward

-The term "target forward" or "target man" is often used to describe a particular type of striker or centre-forward whose main role is to win high balls in the air, hold up the ball, and create chances for other members of the team in addition to scoring goals themselves.
+The term "target forward" or "target man" or "target striker" is often used to describe a particular type of striker or centre-forward whose main role is to win high balls in the air, hold up the ball, and create chances for other members of the team in addition to scoring goals themselves.
 These players are usually tall and physically strong, adept at heading the ball, and capable of playing with their back to goal in the final third of the pitch.
 Some of the most high-profile examples of this type of players in modern football include Olivier Giroud and Fernando Llorente, both World Cup winners, with the former having played the entire tournament as a starting line-up forward tasked primarily with pressing, counter-pressing, winning high or loose balls, and providing key passes to quicker and more agile teammates, namely Antoine Griezmann or Kylian Mbappé.
 Another example of a striker who played in this position is Didier Drogba.
-However, not any tall and/or physically strong player feels comfortable in the role of a "target man", despite having all the necessary features.
-Such forwards as Zlatan Ibrahimović, Romelu Lukaku, and Erling Haaland have all rejected the term when applied to specifically them, with Ibrahimović preferring to be described as an attacking all-rounder, while Lukaku and Haaland have said to favor poaching goals rather than physical play.
+However, not any tall or physically strong player feels comfortable in the role of a "target man", despite having all the necessary features.
+Such forwards as Zlatan Ibrahimović, Romelu Lukaku, and Erling Haaland have all rejected the term when applied to specifically them, with Ibrahimović preferring to be described as an attacking all-rounder, while Lukaku and Haaland have said to favour poaching goals rather than physical play.

+As stated above, the target forward is a player who does not run or look to make runs as compared to other forwards.
+Typically they are strong, tall, and physical players.
+Usually, the build-up play of a target forward will often consist of one of the following options: firstly, the goalkeeper will either launch a long kick or distribute the ball to a central defender or full-back.
+From there, the defender will play a long ball to the striker, either in the air or ground.
+The target forward usually has perfected their ability to provide first touches of the ball on all areas of the body.
+They will control the ball and provide holdup, which allows their teammates to transition forward.
+From here, they may create more opportunities such as passing the ball backwards and creating space by moving around defenders, making combination plays with a "false 9", midfielders, or wingers, or turning and facing the goal and attempting to score by dribbling or shooting.
+Because of their strength and physicality, target forwards may be defended against by man-to-man marking.
+Sometimes the central defender of the opposing team will be of similar strength and height, which makes the matchup more evenly based.
+Due to this man-to-man marking, target forwards are often fouled and receive many calls from the referee.